SquirrelGrip/Scientist4J/README.md

 This Kotlin port supports most of the functionality of the original Scientist library in Ruby, however its interface is a bit different.

-The core component of this library is the `Experiment<T>` class.
+The core component of this library is the `ExperimentSummary<T>` class.
 It's recommended to use this class as a Singleton.
 The main usage is as follows:

 ## Basic Usage